sol-lang/sol/README.md

 This should pull in the requisite build dependencies.
 (For more on this, see git's documentation on [Cloning a Project with Submodules](http://git-scm.com/book/en/v2/Git-Tools-Submodules#Cloning-a-Project-with-Submodules).)

-Because makefiles aren't hipster enough, the build system for Sol presently consists of exclusively .sh files, and it's presently hardcoded to use gcc, and include debugging symbols (this will be fixed eventually).
-If you're on any POSIX-y platform, you should be able to clone this repo and run:

-    ./build.sh

-This should build the executable runtime `sol` in the working directory (it is explicitly ignored, and won't be committed to the repo).
+A typical `make` should suffice to build the project.
+There is no `make install` yet, as there's no agreed-upon location for its support files.
+The executable runtime `sol` should be in the working directory (it is explicitly ignored, and won't be committed to the repo).

-If, at any time, you change the grammar definitions (`tokenizer.lex`, `parser.y`), you will need to run `./buildgrammar.sh` first.
-This will build the appropriate parser and tokenizer C files, which will be built into the executable.
-(Building these files will require Flex and Bison; consult your platform's documentation on acquiring them.)

 Running
 -------